Amazon CloudWatch

 Limitations of record_accessor syntax

-Notice in the example above, that the template values are separated by dot characters.
-This is important; the Fluent Bit record_accessor library has a limitation in the characters that can separate template variables- only dots and commas (. and ,) can come after a template variable.
+In the previous example, the template values are separated by dot (.) characters.
+The Fluent Bit record_accessor library has a limitation in the characters that can separate template variables.
+Only dots and commas (. and ,) can come after a template variable.
 This is because the templating library must parse the template and determine the end of a variable.

 Assume that your log records contain the metadata keys container_name and task.
-The following would be invalid templates because the two template variables are not separated by commas or dots:
+The following would be invalid templates because the two template variables aren't separated by commas or dots:

 • $task-$container_name